 Conclusion

-The goal of performance management is to give feedback and set targets to improve and align the performance of different people and teams.
-Hard targets are not an effective tool for increasing performance, as extraordinary performance is driven by motivation more than anything else.
+The goal of performance management is to provide feedback and set targets to enhance and align the performance of individuals and teams.
+Challenging targets are not an effective tool for increasing performance, as extraordinary performance is driven by motivation more than anything else.

 Positive performance reviews do not intend to exclude the negative side of personal or group performance.
 Like positive psychology, they are designed to complement rather than replace it.